funayman/surface-pro-config/README.md

 ## Step 2: Kali Linux
 Insert the Kali Linux USB and boot into the installer.

+The mouse/trackpad didn't work with the Surface 4 TypeCover, the whole setup can be done without a mouse though.
 Go through the normal installation process, until you get the section on partitioning the drives.

 In the options for how to handle the disk, choose `Manually`.